fares-ahmed7/Smart-Contract-Summary-Q-A-Assistant/README.md

 ## 📌 Overview

-Smart Contract Summary & Q&A Assistant allows users to upload long documents, ask precise questions, and receive answers strictly grounded in the document content with page-level citations and automatic evaluation.
+Smart Contract Assistant allows users to upload long documents, ask precise questions, and receive answers strictly grounded in the document content with page-level citations and automatic evaluation.